kariya/OpenJSCAD_ja/README.md

 This is a Japanese translation of OpenJSCAD documents.

 I also made a javadoc document of csg.js API.

-Also I use this repo to store my sample jscad codes.
+In addition I use this repo to store my sample jscad codes.
 Currently it contains:
 - boltAndNut.jscad: bolt and nut generator.
 - parser.jscad: experimental solid parser.